Problem: Implement Full Adder in Verilog Using gate level modeling

 - Simulate the

-and inspect waveforms fora, b, cin, sum, cout
+testbenchand inspect waveforms fora, b, cin, sum, cout. - Verify that

 Common Pitfalls